Metadata 101

 The tip of the metadata iceberg

-There’s a lot more to metadata and its function for your DAM system, but with these three themes – structure, function, and theory – you’re primed to start seeing how metadata can tie together your organization’s media into something cohesive, searchable, and shareable.
+There’s a lot more to metadata and its function for your DAM system, but with these three themes – structure, function, and theory – you’re primed to start seeing how types of metadata can tie together your organization’s media into something cohesive, searchable, and shareable.